Skip to Content

 The vibrant work of a variety of artists was featured in this fifth annual showing of the HBHAS in commemoration of Emancipation Day, August 1.

-Photo: Kristen Allicock, Come (Unity) Acrylic and Mixed Medium
+Photo: Kristen Allicock, Come (Unity), Acrylic and Mixed Media

 Painting of waterloo bridge in oil